 Radon gas exposure is a well-documented health risk.
 In fact, exposure to radon is the number two cause of lung cancer in the United States, and exposure has caused other respiratory issues as well.
 Radon gas is undetectable to any of our senses.
 Fortunately, eliminating radon gas from homes is relatively easy and inexpensive compared to other dangers, but homeowners have to take the first step — radon testing.

 You can have two basic types of radon testing – short term and long term.
 Both are useful, with the short term method being the most frequently used.
 However, the long term radon testing method is the most reliable.
-Radon-Rid performs both types as part of professional radon testing for your home or facility.
+Keystone ETS performs both types as part of professional radon testing for your home or facility.

 Short-Term Radon Testing